-A former media columnist for the Boston Phoenix, he is the 2001 recipient of the National Press Club’s Arthur Rowse Award for Press Criticism.
-He is the author of “Little People: Learning to See the World Through My Daughter’s Eyes” (Rodale, 2003), a book about the culture of dwarfism.
+A former media columnist for The Guardian and The Boston Phoenix, he is the 2001 recipient of the National Press Club’s Arthur Rowse Award for Press Criticism.
+He is also the author of “Little People: Learning to See the World Through My Daughter’s Eyes” (Rodale, 2003), a memoir about raising a daughter with dwarfism.
 His blog, Media Nation, tracks issues related to journalism, politics and culture.

 Kennedy received his bachelor’s degree in journalism from Northeastern University and his master’s degree in American history from Boston University.
-From 1979-’88, he was a reporter and editor for the The Daily Times Chronicle, in Woburn, Mass.
+From 1979-’88, he was a reporter and editor for the Daily Times Chronicle in Woburn, Mass.

 Professor Kennedy can be reached at 617.373.5187, by email at firstname.lastname@example.org or on Twitter at @dankennedy_nu.